Sringaravelan: Plot

 On the day of the marriage, they all goes to the wedding hall with the needed security, but on the way a gang of thugs attacks them.
 A shootout occurs where the thugs shoots all of DGP's men and DGP kills one of the thugs.
-Soon, the killer arrives and the thugs were his men.
-He hits DGP and reveals that he is Vikram, Ahuja's son.
+Soon, the killer arrives and the thugs were revealed to be his men.
+He hits DGP and reveals his identity as Vikram, Ahuja's son.
 He came to avenge his father's death and last wish by killing Radhu, as Ahuja told to DGP earlier.
 When he goes to shoot Radhu in front of her father, Kannan arrives and saves her.
 Kannan takes her with him but Vikram and his men follows them along with her father.
 During the chase, Vikram's and DGP's car collides with each other.
 Kannan and Radhu reaches a building where he fights off Vikram's men with his friend's help and confronts Vikram.
 Yesu gives a gun (which one of Vikram's men had) to Kannan and he points it on Vikram.
 When DGP comes there, Kannan gives the gun to him and DGP kills Vikram.
 Kannan didn't kill Vikram as it was a problem between them and Kannan needs to marry Radhu.
 DGP thanks Kannan for saving Radhu and tells to join them for the marriage.
 He becomes very emotional.
 When DGP leaves to the wedding hall with Radhu, he is arrested by Tintu for murdering Vikram.
 He reveals that he recorded, DGP shooting Vikram in his phone as an evidence.
 DGP tells that he needs to watch Radhu's marriage so he needs to go.
 Kannan stops them and tells he will marry Radhu.
 He tells DGP to surrender and calls him as "Pappa" as Radhu's father is also his father.
 Tintu who calls himself also as Kannan takes DGP.
 Finally, Kannan and Radhu reunites.